WCTE/TriggerConfig/README.md

 Enter deadtime: [cancel]
 ```

-The deadtime is applied to signals directed to lemo 0 (the master trigger signal).
+The deadtime is applied to signals directed to the master trigger output (LEMO 0).
 Signals are blocked for the specified number of clock cycles after the master trigger signal is generated.
 The value 625 corresponds to 5 us, which is the nominal deadtime being considered for the WCTE trigger.
 The minimum deadtime is 1 (8 ns).